WGAC (AM)

 WGAC (580 kHz) is a commercial AM radio station in Augusta, Georgia.
-The station carries a talk radio format simulcast with co-owned 95.1 WGAC-FM Harlem, Georgia.
+The station carries a news/talk format simulcast with co-owned 95.1 WGAC-FM in Harlem, Georgia.
 The stations are owned by Beasley Broadcast Group, Inc., through licensee Beasley Media Group Licenses, LLC.
 The radio studios and offices are on Jimmie Dyess Parkway in Augusta.

 WGAC is a rare radio station that uses transmitter sites in different states.
 In the daytime, WGAC is powered at 5,000 watts, using a non-directional antenna off King Street in Martinez, Georgia.
-But at night, to avoid interfering with other stations on 580 AM, WGAC reduces power to 840 watts, using a directional antenna with a four-tower array, off Old Sudlow Lake Road in North Augusta, South Carolina.
-Programming is also heard on 250 watt FM translator W270CY at 101.9 MHz.
+At night, to avoid interfering with other stations on 580 AM, WGAC reduces power to 840 watts, using a directional antenna with a four-tower array, off Old Sudlow Lake Road in North Augusta, South Carolina.

 Programming

 On weekdays, WGAC has local shows in AM and PM drive time, with nationally syndicated shows heard the rest of the day.
 Weekdays begin with "Augusta's Morning News" with John Patrick, Mary Liz Nolan and Steve Smith.
 In late afternoons, Austin Rhodes hosts a conservative talk call-in show.
 Also on the schedule are Glenn Beck, Dave Ramsey, Mark Levin, Coast to Coast AM with George Noory and America in the Morning with John Trout.

 Weekends feature shows on money, gardening, golfing, cars, technology, religion and law.
 Syndicated weekend shows include Kim Komando, The Motley Fool, Handel on the Law and Somewhere in Time with Art Bell as well as repeats of weekday shows.
 WGAC broadcasts games of the Augusta GreenJackets minor league baseball team.
 Most hours begin with world and national news from Fox News Radio.